Enterprise / Corporate Deployment How-To for IT Administrators

 - ✅ Remove old license-key scripts or GPO assignments; they are no longer used.

 Office Timeline supports signing in with Microsoft work accounts using OpenID Connect (OIDC).
-This allows users to authenticate with their existing Microsoft Entra ID credentials instead of creating separate Office Timeline passwords.
+This allows users to authenticate with their existing Microsoft credentials instead of creating separate Office Timeline passwords.

 To enable this, IT administrators may need to review or approve a small set of identity permissions.
 These permissions allow Office Timeline to verify a user's identity and link their Microsoft account to their Office Timeline seat.